tbttin/notes/makefiles/gnu-makefile.md

 - Prevent update makefiles: specify the makefiles as goals in the command line as well as specifying them as makefiles.

-  Thus, '`make -f mfile -n mfile foo`' would read the makefile `mfile`, print the recipe needed to update it without actually running it, and then print the recipe needed to update `foo` without running that.
+  Thus, `make -f mfile -n mfile foo` would read the makefile `mfile`, print the recipe needed to update it without actually running it, and then print the recipe needed to update `foo` without running that.